exalt-project/exalt-project.github.io/pages/8_workshop-2026.md

 | 15:00 – 15:30 |  | Coffee break |
 | 15:30 – 17:00 |  |  |
 | 17:00 – 17:15 |  | Closing |

+---
+### Registration
+Registration is free but mandatory; you can register by sending an email to anna.kiriliouk@uclouvain.be before **May 1st**.
+Please note that places are limited and will be assigned on a first come first serve basis.